woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/10-docker.md

 ### Podman

-There is no official support for Podman, but the one can try set the environment variable `DOCKER_HOST` to point to the Podman socket.
+There is no official support for Podman, but one can try to set the environment variable `DOCKER_HOST` to point to the Podman socket.
 It might work.

 ## Configuration